If you can’t find what you’re looking for here, just email The Philly Contraption Contest at email@example.com.

 Sure, you could do that.
 But do you think the judges will be more impressed by that or by a machine that manages to play a trombone or strum a guitar chord?

 What if our machines plays more than one instrument?

 Now you’re talking!
 That would be ridiculously fun.

 What happens if my machine gets stuck?
 Can someone on my team intervene?

-Yes, we call this a “human intervention” and this happens more often than not.
+Yes.
+This happens more often than not.
 Let’s say that the wind-up car with the pin on the front of it goes off course and does not pop the balloon.
 Someone on your team can step in and pop the balloon.
-But — and this is a big but — your team will lose points for each human interaction.
+But — and this is a big but — your team will lose points each time this happens.

 What happens if we don’t finish our machine in time for the contest?

 That is an excellent question.
 Building a Rube Goldberg machine is no easy task.
 It requires dedication, commitment, perseverance, hard work and a lot of other things.
 Last time we threw a Rube Goldberg machine contest, we had a significant number of teams register and then pull out at the last minute.
 It was a REAL bummer.
 You should know that by registering, you are taking up a slot that could be used by another group of children, as the space is very limited.
 If you’re going to register, please come up with a schedule for building and testing and stick to it.